My tips and tricks so you can live a life of travel.

 Don’t Splurge at Salons

 Getting your nails and hair done at the salon is expensive.
 I purposefully have my hair dyed ombré because it requires minimal maintenance and grows out naturally.
 I rarely get my nails done at salons either.
 Sometimes there are great sales to be found on group deal sites if you’re looking to treat yourself to a spa day.
+Or save money and do your nails at home!

 Drive a Hybrid Car…or Ditch the Car Completely

 I need a car to get to work as there are no public transit options that would take me there.
-A few years ago, I bought a hybrid car for both environmental reasons and to offset the high costs of gas.
+A few years ago, I bought a Toyota Prius hybrid car for both environmental reasons and to offset the high costs of gas.
 I love my hybrid car.
 It has saved me so much money over the years, it’s been super reliable, and I was kept very safe once in a car accident.
 It’s also amazing for summer road trips – we save so much money taking my hybrid car on the road!

 I Don’t Own a House